-The Asia Pacific region including Australia/New Zealand and the Middle East, is supported and clients are serviced from the APAC region offices located in Sydney, Beijing, Shanghai, Bangkok, Indonesia, Lahore and Karachi.
-While Lahore, Pakistan continues to be a nucleus of NETSOL's delivery and research and development, Bangkok's expanded sales operation and client relations facility has grown into a back-up to the Lahore facility.
+The Asia Pacific region including Australia/New Zealand and the Middle East, is supported and clients are serviced from the APAC region offices located in Sydney, Beijing, Shanghai, Tianjin, Bangkok, Indonesia, Lahore and Karachi.
+Pakistan continues to be a nucleus of NETSOL's delivery and research and development.
 With the continued growth of the Chinese market, our Beijing office continues to expand as both a sales and support facility.
 Finally, the Asia Pacific region maintains and will establish offices through the region as is necessary to support its customers and to explore potential new markets.

-Our APAC Region accounted for approximately 72.7% of our revenues in 2021.
+Our APAC Region accounted for approximately 75.1% of our revenues in 2022.
 Information regarding financial data by geographic areas is set forth in Item 7 and Item 8 of this Annual Report on form 10-K. See note 21 of Notes to Consolidated Financial Statements under Item 8.